MiTAP: Sources

 It uses 'web sources, electronic mailing lists, newsgroups, news feeds, and audio-video data.'.
 The audio-video is automatically transcribed into text by the ViTAP system.

 Guts

 In 2002 it was reported to have used CyberTrans, the Alembic natural language analyzer, WebSumm summarizer, Lucene indexing, NewsBlaster from Columbia, Brill tagging, SOAP, HTML, NNTP, Perl, Unix scripts, and other tools.
 Upgrades to various components are planned.

 Creators

 It was created at the Mitre Corporation by Damianos and a team of other researchers, with public release in 2001.

-Users
+Usage

 It is being used by the FBI as part of their Investigative Data Warehouse via DARPA's TIDES program.
 According to 2004 FBI email, MiTAP was running at San Diego State University, collecting only English language website news.
 It mentioned a plan to have FBI run its own version of MiTAP.